TeamSiteManager/smartapi/README.md

 # smartapi
-example of using the SiteManager Smart Contetn API
+example of using the SiteManager Smart Content API